mathis-m/aircraft-framework/README.md

 ```

 Use the `LiveAircraftService` wihtin the Sensor Runnable `run()` method in order to not rely on Profs bad solution:
-Background it is Timer based and does not rely on in memory filtering which is bad because the api needs to evaluete all planes arround the world.
+The service is Timer based and does not rely on in memory filtering(like PlaneDataServer provided by Prof, which is bad because the api needs to evaluete all planes arround the world).
+Instead it just requests planes for a given area.
-This is much more stable and consistent solution.
+This is a much more stable and consistent solution.

 ```java
 planeArray = liveAircraftService.getPlaneArray();